Kellyanne Conway: Career

+Pollster and consultant

 Conway entered the polling business when she was in law school, working as a research assistant for Wirthlin Group, a Republican polling firm.
 After graduating, she initially considered working for a law firm, but chose to work for Luntz Research Companies instead.
-While a student at Trinity College, she had met and become friends with Frank Luntz, the founder, on a year abroad at Oxford University.
-In 1995, she founded her own firm, the Polling Company.
-Conway's company has consulted on consumer trends, often trends regarding women.
-Conway's clients have included Vaseline, American Express and Hasbro.
+As a student at Trinity College, she met and became friends with Frank Luntz, the firm's founder, on a year abroad at Oxford University.

-In the 1990s, Conway, along with other young conservative women Laura Ingraham, Barbara Olson, and Ann Coulter, helped turn punditry into "stylish stardom" in both Washington and cable television and credited with setting forth Washington D.C.'s "sexual awakening."
-In another review of the era in the capital, Conway (then known as Fitzpatrick) put it that her "broad mind and small waist have not switched places".
-Conway, Ingraham, and Coulter were sometimes called "pundettes" and appeared on Bill Maher's Politically Incorrect.

-Conway worked for Representative Jack Kemp; Senator Fred Thompson; Vice President Dan Quayle; Speaker of the House Newt Gingrich; and Representative (later Vice President) Mike Pence.
+In 1995, she founded her own firm, the Polling Company, which consulted on consumer trends, including trends regarding women.
+Conway's clients included Vaseline, American Express, and Hasbro.
+She also provided political consulting service to U.S. representative Jack Kemp, U.S. Senator Fred Thompson, Vice President Dan Quayle, Speaker of the House Newt Gingrich, and U.S. representative (later Vice President) Mike Pence.
 She worked as the senior advisor to Gingrich during his unsuccessful 2012 United States presidential election campaign.
-Another client in 2012 was U.S. Senate candidate Todd Akin.

-In addition to her political opinion research work, Conway has directed demographic and attitudinal survey projects for trade associations and private companies, including American Express, ABC News, Major League Baseball, and Ladies Home Journal.
-Her firm The Polling Company also includes WomanTrend, a research and consulting division.
+Later, in 2012, she represented U.S. Senate candidate Todd Akin.
+She also directed demographic and attitudinal survey projects for trade associations and private companies, including American Express, ABC News, Major League Baseball, and Ladies Home Journal.
+Her firm also included WomanTrend, a research and consulting division.

+Media commentator

+In the 1990s, along with conservative female commentators Laura Ingraham, Barbara Olson, and Ann Coulter, she helped turn punditry into "stylish stardom" in both Washington, D.C. and cable television. and was credited with setting forth Washington, D.C.'s "sexual awakening."
+In a review of the era in the capital, Conway (then known as Fitzpatrick) said that her "broad mind and small waist have not switched places".
+Conway, Ingraham, and Coulter were sometimes called "pundettes", and appeared on Bill Maher's Politically Incorrect.

-Conway has appeared as a commentator on polling and the political scene, having appeared on ABC, CBS, NBC, PBS, CNN, MSNBC, NY1, and the Fox News Channel, in addition to various radio programs.
-She received the Washington Post's "Crystal Ball" award for accurately predicting the outcome of the 2004 election.
+Conway appeared as a commentator on polling and politics for ABC, CBS, NBC, PBS, CNN, MSNBC, NY1, Fox News, and various radio programs.
+In 2004, The Washington Post recognized her with its "Crystal Ball" award for accurately predicting the outcome of that year's election.

-Conway has been criticized as a spin doctor of high prominence, particularly in her role as cable TV spokesperson for the Trump Administration.
-She has been lauded as a "Trump whisperer."
-As part of their long-running feud with Donald Trump, the MSNBC show Morning Joe publicly "banned" Conway in February 2017.